The Geometry and Calculus of Losses: Preliminaries

 where the operations $S\mapsto\cl\co(\t·S)$ and $S\mapsto\cl\co([1,\infty)·S)$ are known as the \Def{radiant hull} and \Def{shady hull} respectively.
 The polar and antipolar operations also induce a natural duality relationship between the gauge and support functions:

 The above relationships are presented diagrammatically in Figure \ref{fig:relationships_between_polars}.

-The polar relationship between the support functions and gauge functions motivates a definition of the polar for sub/super-linear non-negative functions that is independent of its definition as a support function or gauge of a set.
+The polar (antipolar) relationship between the convex (concave) support functions and gauge functions motivates a definition of the polar (antipolar) for sub/super-linear non-negative functions that is independent of its definition as a support function or gauge of a set.
 Let $f,g\colon\bnch\to\R$ with $f$ sublinear, and $g$ superlinear.
 Convex and concave polar duality correspondences for $f$ and $g$ are given by

 Thus $f^\polar$ and $g^\apolar$ satisfy a \Def{generalised Hölder} and \Def{reverse Hölder} inequality respectively:

 The case of Hölder conjugate norms --- $\norm{}_p$ and $\norm{}_q$ with $\oneon{p}+\oneon{q}=1$ --- can easily be derived as a special case of the polar duality relationships above, with $\ball_q = \ball_p^\polar$ and $\ball_p = \ball_q^\polar$.